Beads of Joy 09-16-10

 "Be a best friend, Tell the truth, and Over use I Love You, Go to work - Do your best, Don't outsmart your common, Never let your praying knees get lazy, and LOVE LIKE CRAZY" Lee Brice - Love Like Crazy

-Please don't forget to pray in your marriage,
+Please don't forget to pray together in your marriage,

 "Jesus, I trust in You."